mr-beerkiss/frontend-style-guide/css/README.md

-# Airbnb CSS / Sass Styleguide
+# Photobox CSS / Sass Styleguide

 *A mostly reasonable approach to CSS and Sass*